GiorgiaAuroraAdorni/ask-me/README.md

 On any push GitLab will look for the `.gitlab-ci.yml` file and start jobs on Runners according to the contents of the file, for that commit.

 GitLab interface provides a visualization of the pipeline status.
+This screen displays the deployment history, and allows re-deployment and rollback.
 ![alt text](docs/images/Env-production.jpg)

 ## Provisioning